gmroder/pyrpfiv/README.md

 - Python 3.8 or higher
 - pycryptodome >= 3.19.0
-- GTA IV executable version 1.0.8.0 (other versions are not supported)
+- GTA IV executable version 1.0.8.0 or 1.2.0.43 (other versions are not supported)
 - hashes.ini file in working directory (for filename resolution)

 ## Basic Usage